-She and other bloggers scour all the coupons available out there and determine which coupons are for items sold at Dollar Tree, Dollar General and Family Dollar.
+These bloggers scour all the coupons available out there and determine which coupons are for items sold at chains like Dollar Tree.
 The result, known as “coupon matchups,” is basically a list of current coupons that you can redeem at particular dollar stores.

 While the lineup varies from week to week, you can expect to find free stuff regularly.

 Take makeup, for example.
 Joanie Demer of The Krazy Coupon Lady notes that brands like Physicians Formula, Wet N Wild, ELF and Maybelline routinely push out $1 coupons.

 “Any time there’s a new Wet N Wild coupon, something at Dollar Tree is going to be free,” she tells Money Talks News.

 The coupon-matching sites make the process simple for freebie-seeking shoppers.
 They tell you everything you need to know to cash in on a dollar-store freebie, from where to find the applicable coupon to when it expires.

 The only thing you need to know in advance is where to find coupon matchups for dollar stores.
 Start here:

 - Moola Saving Mom’s coupon matchups for Dollar Tree

 - The Krazy Coupon Lady’s blog posts about Dollar Tree deals